Obesity & Weight Loss Surgery: A Comprehensive Guide to Shedding Excess Pounds and Gaining Life Back

 Short-Term Risks

-Infection, bleeding, blood clots, and anesthesia reactions are possible.
+Infection, bleeding, blood clots, and anesthesia complications.

 Long-Term Complications